These are the items we have found.

 ¿Por qué algunos hombres están tan enfadados?: y por qué el feminismo no los desenfadará

-This book is not about trolls: it’s about frames.
-About how a narrative is built that turns the loss of privilege into grievance, shared responsibility into persecution, and feminism into the culprit of everything.
+This book is not about trolls: it is about frames.
+About how a narrative is constructed that turns the loss of privilege into grievance, shared responsibility into persecution, and feminism into the culprit of everything.

 Its author dissects the discourse of reactive masculinity: what it says, how it says it, and who profits from spreading it.
 The discomfort of some men is real.
 What they are told it means, not always.

-You won’t find a manual to calm anyone down.
-You will find precise words for what you sensed but didn’t know how to name.
+You will not find a manual to calm anyone down.
+You will find precise words for what you sensed but did not know how to name.

-And what she finds is not an anomaly: it’s a pattern.
+And what she finds is not an anomaly: it is a pattern.

-One you will recognize in the brother-in-law’s comment that “he’s just saying what he thinks,” in TV talk shows, in some politicians’ rallies.
-Because the manosphere is not a dark corner inhabited by a few radicals: it’s something we have been normalizing for centuries.
+One you will recognize in the brother-in-law’s comment that “he just says what he thinks,” in TV talk shows, in the demonstrations of some politicians.
+Because the manosphere is not a dark corner inhabited by a few radicals: it is something we have been normalizing for centuries.